MagdK/portfolio_nextjs/works/begame-transaction-history/begame-transaction-history.md

 Objectives
 - Research and observe spending behaviour.
-- Analize sales representatives' and retailers' behaviour.
-- Find a way to make the trading seasons fricktionless.
+- Find a way to give the users clear overview of their spendings.
-- Design a tools to be accessible and intuitive.
+- Design a page to be accessible and intuitive.

 Goal
 How might we create an experience that allows users to stay on top of their spendings and provides them clear overview of their transaction history?